MIKHAILA PETERSON: GLOBAL POSTER GIRL FOR CARNIVORE LIFESTYLE

 Click here to read: Carnivore Queen: Amber O’Hearn on magic of meat

-She has few pet peeves.
-One is people telling her that the gluten-free trend is for “stupid California girls”.
-Another is people ” who speak as if they know what they’re talking about when they don’t.
-Therefore, they spread misinformation.
+She has a few pet peeves.
+One is people ” who speak as if they know what they’re talking about when they don’t.
+They just spread misinformation.

 As for her hopes and dreams, Mikhaila hopes that her extended family will figure their diets out.
-And that doctors will use diet as first-line treatment for chronic disease.
+And that doctors will use diet as first-line treatment for chronic, nutrition-related disease.

 “I hope all the unhappy, overweight, sick people find out that it’s food causing their problems.
 And that it’s not their fault and they can get better.